hihilkh/demo-game-unity-metroidvania/README.md

 * User may not be easily familier with the command input because the command mapping with tap, hold and release keep changing for different missions.
 * Some commands are quite elementary (e.g. jump, air jump, turn) and it is hard to exclude them from the command mapping.
 So the combination of command mapping is not as free as expected.
 For this reason, it is also hard to add new command or design new mission.
 But as this game is designed as a minigame and I have no plan to expand it, it would not be a big problem.

-Turn out the first version of this game is released after almost 4 months... and that version have not included any audio stuffs.
+Turn out the first version of this game is released after almost 4 months... and that version have not included any audio stuffs (audio is supported from v1.0.1).
 Currently only android version is available (.apk). iOS version is not available because I haven't joined the Apple Developer Program, and I do not have Apple mobile device for testing...

+Hope you would enjoy this game!

 Tony Lam

-22/03/2021

 # Standards